bitwise-rude/atat5/README.md

 - if you wanna change keywords or = change the values in the dict

+- lexer stores the tokens as {KEYWORD:(stuff,line_no,Page_no)}

 ## TODO
+- make error system more robust by indicating the line where error occured
 -   make thing for floats